BenderScript/mopa/README.md

 ## Setup

+1. We will start with the original [MOPA Walkthrough](https://github.com/istio/istio/wiki/Mixer-Out-of-Process-Adapter-Walkthrough) which will direct us to the Istio Dev Guide

-1. Follow the Istio Dev Guide up to and including [Setting Up Environment Variables](https://github.com/istio/istio/wiki/Dev-Guide#setting-up-environment-variables)
+2. Follow the Istio Dev Guide up to and  including [Other Dependencies](https://github.com/istio/istio/wiki/Dev-Guide#other-dependencies).
+Do not go further.

-    Some Important observations:

-    * Install Minikube but start it with:
+   * At some point you might be directed to the [Istio Quick Start Guide](https://istio.io/docs/setup/kubernetes/quick-start/)  but **nothing in there is needed for this example**

+2. Install Minikube from the [official documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/) .

+    * Start Minikube:

         ```
         minikube start --bootstrapper kubeadm
         ```

-    * At some point you might be directed to the [Istio Quick Start Guide](https://istio.io/docs/setup/kubernetes/quick-start/)  but **nothing in there is needed for this example**
+3. Switch back to the Istio Dev Guide and follow _only_ the section [Setting up environment variables]https://github.com/istio/istio/wiki/Dev-Guide#setting-up-environment-variables

-2. Switch to the original MOPA Walkthgouh but in the section [Before you Start](https://github.com/istio/istio/wiki/Mixer-Out-of-Process-Adapter-Walkthrough#before-you-start), checkout the Istio branch with the necessary fixes.
-As of this writing the branch is [release-1.1](https://github.com/istio/istio/tree/release-1.1)
+3. Now go back to the original MOPA Walkthgouh but in the section [Before you Start](https://github.com/istio/istio/wiki/Mixer-Out-of-Process-Adapter-Walkthrough#before-you-start), checkout the Istio branch with the necessary fixes.
+As of this writing the branch is [release-1.1](https://github.com/istio/istio/tree/release-1.1).
+In other words, it should read:

+    ```
+    mkdir -p $GOPATH/src/istio.io/ && \
+    cd $GOPATH/src/istio.io/  && \
+    git clone https://github.com/istio/istio.git --branch release-1.1
+    ```

     **Notice that there is no need to compile Istio at all for this MOPA walkthrough.**

-3. Follow the overall structure of the original MOPA walkthough but use the _mygrpcadapter_ from this repo.
+4. Follow the overall structure of the original MOPA walkthough but use the _mygrpcadapter_ from this repo.

 # Testing